pinktrink/Phyre/README.md

 > Please note that I have no plans to support any version of PHP less than 5.3

+> Also, please note that this is *entirely beta* at the moment.
+As time goes on, I hope that it will only continue to get better and better.

 I've used PHP for a damn long time, and I've loved it.
 I recently moved over to JavaScript and started having fun with it.
 Over the time that I was messing with JavaScript, I noticed that it seemed much easier to work with than PHP, and